Domsab/AVRillo-task/README.md

 ```
 ## Usage

-Create a user via http://localhost or by running the following command
+Create a new user using the following command take note of the returned api token

 ```sh
 ./vendor/bin/sail artisan api:manage-users
 ```

+Login via http://localhost/ using email password and api token

 ### Tests

 ```sh